 Way before COVID, I used Skype with industry contacts outside of my organization and video conferencing internally.
 I preferred face-to-face engagement versus conference calls as far back as 2013 but since then video calls have always been part of my work.
 It was Skype initially but now I use Google Hangouts.
 They all have their ups and downs.
 The worst ones are those that are designed to make things ‘easier’ but, in fact, make things more complicated by adding in too many options; keeping it simple and intuitive is key.

 How about technology?

 There is lots of innovative learning technology out there so keep your eyes open.
 If you are only aware of the Learning Management System (LMS) world, it’s worth exploring Learning Experience Platforms (LXPs).
-Learning Pool’s Stream LXP is a comprehensive learning suite that delivers learning at scale.
-Investigate Learning Record Stores (LRS) like Learning Pool’s Learning Locker reconcile learning experience data from multiple systems.
+Learning Pool’s Learning Pool Platform is a comprehensive learning suite that delivers learning at scale.
+Investigate Learning Record Stores (LRS) like Learning Pool’s Learning Pool Learning Record Store reconcile learning experience data from multiple systems.
 Keep yourself up to date and know what your options are so you are confident about what best serves your organization.
 In these unprecedented times, learning technologies are instrumental in moving businesses forward as our world goes virtual.

 Which sectors and markets do you see untapped opportunities for Irish and Northern Irish companies?